curvegrid/go-ethereum-wiki/geth-dev-mode.md

 Our test account has 40 Ether in it, which at 5 Ether per block means it mined 8 blocks in 8 seconds on a contemporary iMac, including generating the [DAG][what-is-a-dag].

-# Test network alternatives
+## Test network alternatives

-Instead of geth dev mode, we could have chosen to run on a private test network:
+Instead of geth dev mode, you could use a private test network:

 * [Private network](https://github.com/ethereum/go-ethereum/wiki/Private-network)
 * [Setting up private network or local cluster](https://github.com/ethereum/go-ethereum/wiki/Setting-up-private-network-or-local-cluster)

-We could run on one of the public test networks, but that would mean exposing our smart contract to that network in addition to incurring all of the performance and capacity implications associated with public test networks.
+Or you could run one of the public test networks.
+It would mean exposing your smart contract to the network in addition to incurring all of the performance and capacity implications associated with public test networks.

-Alternatively we could run on the main network, but that would be expensive (June 2017: Ethereum transactions cost about US$0.30 each).
+Alternatively, one could use the main network, at a cost (June 2017: Ethereum transactions cost about US$0.30 each).